 The City of Warrenton was determined to have pockets of blight throughout the city.
 The City has a number of infrastructure priorities that will be addressed over the next several years.
-Storm-water drainage is an issue as residents in some neighborhoods are adversely affected by rain events causing difficulties on their property and in public right-of-way.
+Stormwater drainage is an issue as residents in some neighborhood are adversely affected by rain events causing difficulties on their property and in public right-of-way.
 Shoals and Beall Springs streets have significant flooding issues that should be addressed as a high priority.
 Downtown sidewalks on streets directly connected to neighborhoods should be made a priority.

 Four target areas were defined within the City of Warrenton.
 Develop attractive, affordable, and mixed-income housing opportunities.
 Initiate and support nuisance abatement activities.
-Provide infrastructure that generates neighborhood re-investment.
+Provide infratructure that generates neighborhook re-investment.
 Enable community commercial investment.